 Despite the difficulties, individuals with ALS should eventually learn to open up and share their fears and bad thoughts because this will, in turn, help their partner to better understand what they’re going through.
 Having each other and supporting one another will bring them closer and will go a long way in overcoming their fears.

 What would be more helpful is to seek help from health care professionals, including your occupational and physical therapists who can provide possible treatments and modifications to lessen the discomfort.
 Seeing a psychiatrist or counselor will also help alleviate anxiety and depression.

 Finding Ways To Make Sex Work

 As the disease progresses, sexual intercourse issues will become more of a problem.
 It is therefore encouraged that couples seek guidance from experts on how to modify the sexual activity to fit their situation.
+Dr. Wasner, PhD., further suggests “counselling and information should be made available in order to better address this important aspect of quality of life.”
 You can try new positions that might decrease energy expenditure so as not to exhaust yourself too much.
 Talk to your lover about changing roles, like agreeing to be the submissive and her being dominant.
 It will perhaps make it more exciting and intimate for both of you.

 Again, the importance of communication cannot be over-emphasized.
 Talk to each other before and after having sex.
 Tell each other what worked and what didn’t.
 Be there for each other.
 Face the physical and emotional challenges head-on.
 Don’t give up, and live as meaningfully as possible.